Kaleidoscope - The 1950s in Europe

 In particular, the outcomes of this project will be used to enrich Europeana’s Thematic Collections on Photography and Migration with new stories, interesting photographic material, and other compelling resources for the users’ benefit and engagement.

-More information about this project can be found on the Photoconsortium website - Click here to read more
+More information about this project can be found on the Kaleidoscope and Photoconsortium websites, or when searching: #50sineuropekaleidoscope.

 The 1950s is a significant period, marking geopolitical changes in Europe and the start of many new cultural and social movements.
 The project will engage a wide range of publics and stakeholders, through the sourcing, sharing and identifying photographs in collections and enhancing engagement with Europeana.
 By contributing to Europeana, the aim is to enrich the collections and provide more resources for cultural institutions.

 The project will extend into the education sector via the creation of a MOOC, having impact on curricula content and design in different educational sectors.
 Through a variety of public dissemination events, it will seek to influence curatorial practices and exhibition methods, encouraging greater participation by the public in how photographic material is collected, interpreted and shared.

 Project news and events

 10-11 December 2018

 Kaleidoscope concept workshop in Brussels.